goodguyry/goodguyry.me/_posts/2016-01-29-introducing-dreambox.md

 ### User setup

-Once the VM is created and ready, log in with `vagrant ssh` and run `sudo user_setup`.
+Once the VM is created and ready, `ssh` into the VM and run `sudo user_setup`.

 The `user_setup` script will prompt for the following information:

 - **Username**: Your SSH/SFTP username.
 - **Site root**: Your website's root folder name, most-likely the same as your domain name.